kudith/notario/README.md

 Notario is a Next.js-based application that provides end-to-end document signing solutions with a focus on cryptographic security, flexible signature algorithms, and intelligent document analysis.
 The platform enables users to:

-- Digitally sign PDF documents using **both RSA and ECDSA cryptographic algorithms**
+- Digitally sign PDF documents using **RSA or ECDSA cryptographic algorithms**
 - Choose the appropriate signature algorithm based on security requirements
 - Automatically analyze document content using Google's Gemini AI
 - Extract key information like document type, parties involved, and important dates